arbyste/jp-mining-note/docs/docs/updating.md

 - **The JPMN template itself within Anki**.
     The internal updater does most of the work, so you should not have to do much on this end.
-- **External settings**, such as the Yomichan settings required to interface with Anki.
+- **External settings**, such as the Yomitan settings required to interface with Anki.
     The internal updater CANNOT interface with these, so you will have to manually update these if they exist.

 ## What to Expect: Updating the JPMN template